Connecting 3-manifold triangulations with unimodal sequences of elementary moves: Unimodal sequences of elementary moves

-Our proof of Theorem \ref{thm:semiMono}, which we present in section \ref{subsec:semiMonoProof}, uses a variation of a technique from Matveev's proof of Theorem \ref{thm:MatveevPiergallini}.
-The construction at the heart of this technique is Matveev's \textbf{arch-with-membrane}, or \textbf{arch} for short.
-We have two goals in this section. \begin{itemize} \item First, we introduce some terminology that will help us describe and work with arches. \item Second, we use this terminology to paraphrase some key ideas from Matveev's proof, since we will be recycling these ideas in section \ref{subsec:semiMonoProof}. \end{itemize}
+Our proof of Theorem~\ref{thm:semiMono}, which we present in Section~\ref{subsec:semiMonoProof}, uses a variation of a technique from Matveev's proof of Theorem~\ref{thm:MatveevPiergallini}.
+The construction at the heart of this technique is Matveev's \textbf{arch-with-membrane}; for brevity, we will simply refer to an arch-with-membrane as an \textbf{arch}.\footnote{ Matveev uses the word ``arch'' to describe a slightly different construction from the arch-with-membrane.
+For our purposes, there is no risk of confusion because we will only need to work with the arch-with-membrane.} We have two goals in this section. \begin{itemize} \item First, we introduce some terminology that will help us describe and work with arches. \item Second, we use this terminology to paraphrase some key ideas from Matveev's proof, since we will be reusing these ideas in Section~\ref{subsec:semiMonoProof}. \end{itemize}